Privacy Policy

 We collect, maintain, use and disclose personal information about you in order to assist the medical practitioners at our facilities to provide you with appropriate care, treatment and services.

-The information in your medical record is used by us and the medical practitioners:
+The information in your medical record is used by us and the medical practioners:

 We and the medical practitioners at our facilities disclose your scanned images and associated reports:

-• to health practitioners and hospital staff who are treating you and who have applied for and been granted access to our secure, password-protected, web-based portal (see below for more detail on the Secure Portal);
+- to health practitioners and hospital staff who have applied for and been granted access to our secure, password-protected, web-based portal (see below for more detail on the Secure Portal);

-• to the Commonwealth Government by upload to yourrecord within the My Health Record platform; adoption is managed on an opt-outbasis and can be requested directly at the site.
+- to the Commonwealth Government by upload to your record within the My Health Record platform (adoption of this is managed on an opt-out basis and can be requested directly at the site);

 Our Secure Portal

-We operate a secure, password-protected, web-based portal for health practitioners and hospital staff to access the encrypted reports, images and other personal information we hold as part of your health records with us.
+We operate a web-based portal for health practitioners and hospital staff to access the encrypted reports, images and other personal information we hold as part of your health records with us.
+The portal is subject to certain security controls such as password-protection.
 Health professionals and hospitals must apply to us for access and permission to use this portal.

 Before we grant access, they must agree to our terms and conditions to do so which include that access is only for medical reasons and solely for your benefit, and that they will keep the information private and confidential.
 Health practitioners and hospital staff also have their own obligations under privacy laws, professional obligations and duties of confidentiality when dealing with your patient records.